 Ashland, OR, sits in the foothills of the Rogue Valley, just a few miles north of the Rogue River-Siskiyou National Forest, and just west of the Cascade Range.
 With its deep commitment to the mountain region, SOU is known for its unique programs dedicated to mountain life, including the Outdoor Adventure Leadership programs, which offers minors, bachelor’s degrees, and graduate degrees.
 The SOU Outdoor Program provides equipment rentals, education, and student-led adventure trips for students and local residents.
 Hiking, biking, whitewater rafting, and climbing trips are offered all year long; the OP even has a bike repair shop that is free for students to learn their way around bike tools.

 Founded in 1899 as a teacher training school for the Arizona Territory, Northern Arizona University is a large, public research institution in Flagstaff, AZ.
 From a territorial school with two teachers, NAU has grown into a major institution with more than 30,000 students, more than 1000 faculty, and globally influential research.
 One of the nation’s top mountain colleges, NAU is located just south of the San Francisco Peaks, Arizona’s highest mountain range, and just 10 miles from Humphrey’s Peak, the state’s highest mountain.
 It’s also at the edge of the largest ponderosa pine forest in the nation, the Coconino National Forest.
+Northern Arizona University offers an online program that is also well regarded.

 Arizona in general is a global destination for adventure travel, but students at NAU are uniquely placed for some of the best hiking, mountain biking, and climbing in the world.
 Students can even ski at the Arizona Snowbowl, a ski resort just a few miles north of campus, in the San Francisco Peaks.
 NAU’s Outdoor Adventures program provides students with equipment and guided trips, but students don’t need organized groups to check out the Kachina Peaks Wilderness – in fact, NAU is right in the center of the Coconino National Forest.
 And the Grand Canyon is just an hour and a half drive away!
 Northern Arizona University is simply one of the best mountain colleges in the nation.